Freeze-in sterile neutrino dark matter in a feebly gauged $B-L$ model: Abundance of sterile neutrino DM

 \subsection{$m_{\phi} > 2m_N$ case}

 In this spectrum, the DM is produced from the decay $\phi \rightarrow NN$.

-Fig.~\ref{fig:DM-abundance} shows the contour plot of the DM abundance in $m_{Z'}$--$g_{B-L}$ plane.
+Figure \ref{fig:DM-abundance} shows the contour plot of the DM abundance in $m_{Z'}$--$g_{B-L}$ plane.
 The blue, red, and green curves correspond to $m_\phi=100$, $20$, and $2$ GeV, respectively.
 The scalar mixing angle is taken to be $\alpha = 0$ (solid) and $10^{-7}$ (dashed).
+Note that in the case of $m_\phi = 100\,{\rm GeV}$ (blue), the solid and dashed lines overlap.
 The dashed-dotted line corresponds to the lifetime of $Z'$; $\tau_{Z'} = 1$ second.
 The black shaded region is excluded by SN1987A~\cite{Croon:2020lrf}.
-The gauge coupling constant to reproduce the correct DM abundance turns out to be much smaller than the previous results~\cite{Eijima:2022dec} where the dominant production modes have been regarded as the scattering $Z'Z' \rightarrow NN$, of $t(u)$-channel $N$ exchange and $s$-channel scalar $h$ and $\phi$ exchange, from thermalized $Z'$ initial states.
+The gauge coupling constant to reproduce the correct DM abundance turns out to be much smaller than the previous study~\cite{Eijima:2022dec}.
+In the previous study, the dominant production modes have been regarded as the scattering $Z'Z' \rightarrow NN$, of $t(u)$-channel $N$ exchange and $s$-channel scalar $h$ and $\phi$ exchange, from thermalized $Z'$ initial states.
 However, what we found here are as follows.
-If $Z'$ were thermalized, $\phi$ could be also easily produced by the inverse decay $Z'Z'\rightarrow \phi$, the following decay $\phi \rightarrow NN$ overproduces the DM $N$.
-The main production modes of $\phi$ are the inverse decay $Z'Z' \to \phi$ and $f\bar{f} \to \phi$.
-To suppress the $\phi$ production by the inverse decay $Z'Z' \to \phi$ and the $Z'$ production by the scattering $f \gamma \to f Z'$ and $f g \to f Z'$, whose interaction rates are both proportional to $g_{B-L}^2$, we find that $g_{B-L}$ has to be very small.
+The main production mode of $\phi$ is the inverse decay $Z'Z' \to \phi$ for $\alpha = 0$ and $fG \to f \phi,~f\bar{f} \to \phi G$ for $\alpha = 10^{-7}$.
+In the former case, when $Z'$ is thermalized, $\phi$ can be easily produced through the inverse decay $Z'Z'\rightarrow \phi$.
+To avoid the overproduction of the DM $N$, the $\phi$ production as well as the $Z'$ production by the scattering $f G \to f Z'$ and $f\bar{f}\to Z'G $ should be suppressed.
+Hence, $g_{B-L}$ must be small.
+In the latter case, the SM fermions and gluon in the thermal bath produce $\phi$ through the scatterings.
+Once the scalar mixing is fixed, the production rate of $\phi$ is determined.
+Then, the DM abundance is controlled only by the decay of $\phi$ into $NN$.
+Then, $g_{B-L}$ must be smaller than the former case.